Eyepea/tanto/README.rst

 To monitor the servers with Shinken, Nagios or Icinga, system administrators usually configure active checks of the monitored servers.
 It means the monitoring system must have a direct network access to the monitored server.

-With **Eyepea monitoring agent**, this model is reverted, it does passive checks of your monitored servers.
+With **Tanto**, this model is reverted, it does passive checks of your monitored servers.
 You don't need to open an access from your monitoring system to the monitored servers.

 The main use case of this tool is to monitor distant servers in a complex network where you can't connect directly for security reasons, typically with a large client.